FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 You will be assigned three partners from another group.
 Go to their github pages, view their videos, and provide them with reactions, suggestions & feedback: explain to them what you saw happening in their video.
 Guess the scene and the goals of the character.
 Ask them about anything that wasn’t clear.

 \*\***Summarize feedback from your partners here.**\*\*
+- I like how the perspective in the video rotated to show what was behind you.
+- Interesting idea but I think it may be distracting to keep an eye on your screen to know when someone is approaching from behind, rather than turning your head.
+Perhaps if it included sound as well.
+- lovely idea! there’s definitely need for this, how can we make sure people aren’t distracted when they’re using the device - what does the device actually look like when integrated into a bike/scooter?

 ## Make it your own